 Whenever the EPA validates a vehicle’s fuel economy for the window label, crank case oil must be on the market and available to consumers.
 This prevents OEMs from using exotic lubricants for engine oil that could affect fuel economy.

-With rising fuel economy standards in 2025, both domestic automakers and imported automakers will make the switch to 0W16 in the future, and then a change to 0W8.
+With rising fuel economy standards in this decade, these two automakers and imported automakers will make the switch to 0W16 in the future, and then a change to 0W8.
 According to some oil engineers and companies, the small reduction of four viscosity points can improve fuel economy by up to 2%.

 Variable displacement oil pumps can provide the right volume and pressure using lighter oils and create less engine strength.
 These pumps are much more sophisticated and are often electronically controlled.
 Although this does not change your mind, consider variable valve timing actuators.
 If the oil is not the correct viscosity, it can cause slow performance of actuators that can cause codes and driving problems.